duhdugg/custom-toolboxes/README.md

 # Custom Toolboxes

-This repo provides a set of customized base [toolbox containers](https://github.com/containers/toolbox) using a directory structure that is easy to modify.
+This repo provides a set of customized base [toolbox containers](https://github.com/containers/toolbox) using a directory structure that makes them simple to modify.

 ## Build